petraxeman/exWorlds/Design documents/Library server structures description.md

 - role - Basic role for get info abour what user can do
 - waiting-registration - System wait when user register new account with this login
 - waiting-approval - System wait when admin or server-admin approve this registration
-- firends - List of firends
+- black-list - List of users who can't write for this user

 Message:
 - text - Text of message what using for showing